Close sites icon close

 What are the main challenges?

 Access to employment for forcibly displaced people in Türkiye varies by city and sector.
-However, low wages, informal employment, bureaucratic barriers, language barriers, limited awareness of legal rights, and exclusion from the social protection system are among the most reported problems in all provinces and sectors.
+Commonly reported challenges include low wages and informal work, language barriers, limited awareness of procedures and rights, and difficulties in having skills and qualifications recognized.

 Read more in the Türkiye Country Chapter 2023 – 2025 report by the Regional Refugee Response and Resilience Plan